Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Dude.
 People ain’t dogs.
 We are *allegedly* a bit smarter than them..."

 Daar made a resigned huffing sound in the back of his chest and padded reluctantly toward the shower.
-"Let’s just get this over with…"
+"Let’s just get this over with..."

 Hoeff wound up having to wait nearly half an hour, ten minutes of which was Walsh and Daar cleaning the shower which had wound up looking like the "Worst Toilet In Scotland" from that old British movie Murray had shown them.
 The big bear emerged smelling a *lot* better and with a cheery expression, which—